 Although graduate students do not qualify for grants from the state or federal government, there are additional options to help fund your ASU education.
 Some private donors offer scholarships to graduate students and you can find those in our scholarship search.
 Federal and private student loans are also available.

 Follow the steps to apply for aid to begin the process of acquiring federal student loans.
-You may also want to contact ASU Graduate Education to find additional scholarships and assistantships that you can apply for and for further assistance.
+You may also want to contact the ASU Graduate College to find additional scholarships and assistantships that you can apply for and for further assistance.